itsriodejaneiro/itsrio-site/plugins/intuitive-custom-post-order/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=TT5NP352P6MCU
 Tags: post order, posts order, order post, order posts, custom post type order, custom taxonomy order Requires at least: 3.5.0
-Tested up to: 4.3.1
+Tested up to: 5.1.0
-Stable tag: 3.0.7
+Stable tag: 3.1.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Intuitively, order items( Posts, Pages, and Custom Post Types, and Custom Taxonomies ) using a drag and drop sortable JavaScript.
+Intuitively, order items( Posts, Pages, ,Custom Post Types, Custom Taxonomies, Sites ) using a drag and drop sortable JavaScript.

 == Description ==

-Intuitively, order items( Posts, Pages, and Custom Post Types, and Custom Taxonomies ) using a drag and drop sortable JavaScript.
+Intuitively, order items( Posts, Pages, ,Custom Post Types, Custom Taxonomies, Sites ) using a drag and drop sortable JavaScript.

-Select sortable items from 'Intuitive CPT' menu of Setting menu in WordPress.
+Select sortable items from 'Intuitive CPO' menu of Setting menu in WordPress.

-In addition, You can re-override the parameters of 'orderby' and 'order', by using the 'WP_Query' or 'pre_get_posts' or 'query_posts()'.<br>
+In addition, You can re-override the parameters of 'orderby' and 'order', by using the 'WP_Query' or 'pre_get_posts' or 'query_posts()' or 'get_posts()'.<br>
-The 'get_posts()' is excluded.
+ATTENTION: Only if you use 'get_posts()' to re-overwrite to the default order( orderby=date, order=DESC ), You need to use own custom parameter 'orderby=default_date'.

 This Plugin published on <a href="https://github.com/hijiriworld/intuitive-custom-post-order">GitHub.</a>